 Wage theft is the unlawful failure to pay wages rightfully owed to a worker.
 This can include minimum wage violations, illegal deductions, forcing workers to work off the clock failure to pay overtime wages and failure to pay a worker all together.
 Wage theft has been on the rise during New Mexico’s economic crisis, especially among low-wage earners and immigrant workers.
 In a recent study conducted on the prevalence of wage theft within the New Mexican immigrant community, it was found that 22% of the respondents had experienced wage theft in our state.

 When workers are victims of wage theft in our state they have a right to either file a wage claim at the New Mexico Department of Workforce Solutions or file a lawsuit against their employer for the unpaid wages.
 The Department of Workforce Solutions route does not require a worker to have a lawyer, which is why this is the preferable option for many low-income workers.

-State law allows for workers to be paid triple times what they were originally owed in unpaid wages going back three years if they win their case.
+State law allows for workers to be paid triple times what they were originally owed in unpaid wages.
+Workers can file a case in court or file a complaint with the Department of Workforce Solutions.
+Workers have three years to file their cases in court and their claims can encompass all violations that occurred as a “continuing course of conduct”.
+According to the Department of Workforce Solutions, administrative claims filed with their agency must be filed within one year and the claim can only go back one year.
 The Center on Law and Poverty is working to ensure that the process to file wage claims with the Department of Workforce Solutions be easily accessible to New Mexican workers and that these processes do not place any unnecessary barriers in front of workers wishing to file claims against employers who have violated the law.

 - Civil Rights Complaint Against the NM Department of Workforce Solutions